health savings account (HSA)

 What is a health savings account?

 HSA regulations allow you to legally reduce federal income tax by depositing pre-tax money into a health savings account, as long as you’re covered by an HSA-qualified HDHP.
-Just like IRAs, HSA contributions can be made until April 15 of the following year (for 2019 contributions, this was extended until July 15, 2020 due to the COVID pandemic).
+Just like IRAs, HSA contributions can be made until the tax filing deadline, which is roughly April 15 of the following year.

 Account holders who are 55 or older are allowed to deposit an additional $1,000 in catch-up contributions.
 (This amount is not adjusted for inflation; it’s always $1,000.)
 HSA contributions can be made throughout the year, or all at once – it’s up to the account holder.

 There’s no minimum deposit, but whatever you put into your account is an “above-the-line” tax deduction that reduces your adjusted gross income.
 If you make your HSA contributions via your employer – as a payroll deduction – the money will be taken out of your check before taxes, so you’ll avoid both income tax and payroll tax on the contributions.